 - Give them a copy of your property specification.

-- Ask for printed specifications of different premises to be sent to you.
+- Ask for the specifications of different premises to be sent to you as they come on to the market.
 These will include an Energy Performance Certificate (EPC) giving information on the energy efficiency of a building and likely energy costs.

 - Select the most suitable properties and discuss them on the phone.
 Annual cost per square foot (including rent, rates and service charges) is a useful basis for comparison.